 Dissertation Research Travel Grants 2023-24

 The Humanities Division provides limited funding for students who plan to travel to conduct dissertation research.
-A student may only receive a Dissertation Research Travel Grant once in his or her graduate career and the grants are not renewable.
+A student may only receive a Dissertation Research Travel Grant once in their graduate career and the grants are not renewable.
 The funding for these grants comes from several accounts, including the Arnaldo Momigliano Dissertation Research Travel Award fund and the Biamonte Fellowship fund.

 Funding from these grants is extremely limited.
 Students should first apply for travel grants from departments and centers (e.g., Nicholson, France Chicago, CEAS, COSAS) before requesting these funds.